fayalzouman/cashdash/05_showcasing_cart/01_react_3_CartStore.md

 Import decorate and observable like so: import { decorate, observable } from "mobx";
 ```
-At the bottom, right before you export the class include the `decorate` like so:
+At the bottom, right before you export the class include the `decorate`.

+The decorate method takes two arguments:

+- The class that will become our store
+- An object that defines the status of the store's parameters.

+It will look like this:
 ```sh
 decorate(CartStore, {
   products: observable,